CiscoSecurity/tr-05-api-module/README.md

 Other regions are not supported yet.
 - `logger` must be an (already configured) instance of the built-in `logging.Logger` class (or one of its descendants).
+- `timeout` must be a number (`int` or `float`) meaning the default amount of time (in seconds) to wait for the server to send data before giving up and raising an exception.
+Can be overwritten by explicitly specifying `timeout` on each call to any endpoint.
 - `proxy` must be a URL in the format: `http[s]://[username[:password]@]host[:port]`.